Gas & Bloating Home Remedy With Dill

 10 Health Benefits of Dill

 1. Digestion: The essential oils present in Dill are stimulating.
 They activate the digestive juices and bile.
-Dill relieves constipation, removes excess gas (carminative), relieves intestinal cramps, colic (antispasmodic), and stops diarrhoea and dysentery by inhibiting microbial and fungal infections.
+Dill relieves constipation, removes excess gas (gas relief natural), relieves intestinal cramps, colic (antispasmodic), and stops diarrhoea and dysentery by inhibiting microbial and fungal infections.
 Dill is useful for hiccups.

-3. Arthritis: Dill is an anti-inflammatory herb and used since the ancient times in the inflammatory diseases and pain associated with them, such as rheumatoid arthritis, gout etc.
+3. Arthritis: Dill is an anti-inflammatory herb and has been used since ancient times in the inflammatory diseases and pain associated with them, such as rheumatoid arthritis, gout, etc.

-6. Bone Health: Calcium in dill helps maintain the bone health.
+6. Bone Health: Calcium in dill helps maintain bone health.

 8. Dill increases strength, is a relaxant, and helps remove toxins through increased urination.